Create Effective Onboarding Practices for Your Remote Team

 Onboarding practices to get you started

 If you plan on shipping a work computer to your new employee, secure a tracking number so you can verify delivery.
 You could also make the items available for pickup from a central office, depending on your relative location.
-In either instance, the new employee should also receive clear instructions for getting everything up and running, as well as notes on how to set up a meeting with IT to review the basics and answer any questions.
+In either instance, the new employee should also receive clear instructions for getting everything up and running.
+Be sure to include information on how to set up a meeting with IT to review the basics and answer any questions.

 This part doesn’t have to be all about work, though.
 Send a welcome kit with company swag, personal notes from their new team, or a gift card to a fun shop or restaurant.
 This kind of gesture offers a warm welcome, even if you’re not meeting in person.

 Complete paperwork and access important documents